orobix/fwdgrad/configs/README.md

 * `activation_function`: the activation function for the layers of a NeuralNet object.
 Needs to be initialized.
-* hidden_sizes: a list of integers.
+* `hidden_sizes`: a list of integers.
 For each entry of this list, a layer is created with the specified dimension.

+#### Convolutional
+Another configuration file is available with the name `conv.yaml`.
+It is needed for running the experiments using a convolutional neural network.

+It initializes a ConvNet.

 ### optimization
 Specify some parameters for the optimization.